-Dedicated time was allocated for reflection to foster self-directed learning, mentorship, and support as students shared and provided feedback with each other on their professional experiences at their internships.
+Dedicated time is allocated for reflection to foster self-directed learning, mentorship, and support as students shared and provided feedback with each other on their professional experiences at their internships.
 The weekly curriculum was complemented by one-on-one advising appointments made available to students which allowed students to discuss personalized academic and career plans, support advancement in the internship, and allowed the students to self-direct their professional learning.
 These sessions both elevated the students’ performance in the internships and set a foundation for future personal and professional growth.

-Drawing upon the Association of American Colleges and Universities VALUE (Valid Assessment of Learning in Undergraduate Education) rubrics for liberal arts education and employer survey data [17-19], the learning activities for all programmatic components for Summer@Station1 were mapped to the following intellectual, personal, and professional learning outcomes: inquiry, research, technical, and problem-solving, social context, responsibility, and engagement, critical thinking, creative thinking, computational thinking, multimodal communication, inclusive leadership and collaboration across cultures, intercultural knowledge, experience, and competence, ethical reasoning, integrative learning, analytical, quantitative, information, and data literacy, and personal and professional abilities.
-To promote efficacy of learning, these learning outcomes were contextualized to and integrated with the students' research project and specific STEM field of study, rather than being provided in a separate, disconnected manner.
+Drawing upon the Association of American Colleges and Universities VALUE (Valid Assessment of Learning in Undergraduate Education) rubrics for liberal arts education and employer survey data [17-19], the learning activities for all programmatic components are mapped to the following intellectual, personal, and professional learning outcomes: inquiry, research, technical, and problem-solving, social context, responsibility, and engagement, critical thinking, creative thinking, computational thinking, multimodal communication, inclusive leadership and collaboration across cultures, intercultural knowledge, experience, and competence, ethical reasoning, integrative learning, analytical, quantitative, information, and data literacy, and personal and professional abilities.
+To promote efficacy of learning, these learning outcomes are contextualized to and integrated with the students' research project and specific STEM field of study, rather than being provided in a separate, disconnected manner.

-Adapted from existing methods [8-9, 21], evaluation data included direct assessment of student learning by instructors through student generated work and retrospective (post) student and internship mentor surveys that evaluated experiences and perspectives on the quality, satisfaction, and inclusiveness of the internship and Station1 learning environment.
-These data indicated that the program was academically, personally, and professionally transformative for the Fellows, providing students with a rigorous foundation for implementing thoughtful, responsible, equitable, and ethical scientific research and technological development, an enhanced internship project experience, and enormous personal and professional growth.
+Adapted from existing methods [8-9, 21], evaluation data includes direct assessment of student learning by instructors through student generated work and retrospective (post) student and internship mentor surveys that evaluated experiences and perspectives on the quality, satisfaction, and inclusiveness of the internship and Station1 learning environment.
+These data from 2018 indicated that the program was academically, personally, and professionally transformative for the Fellows, providing students with a rigorous foundation for implementing thoughtful, responsible, equitable, and ethical scientific research and technological development, an enhanced internship project experience, and enormous personal and professional growth.
 The program and its’ intellectual, personal, and professional learning outcomes set a foundation for academic success, employability upon graduation, social responsibility, engagement, and impact, lifelong learning and long-term career advancement in dynamically changing STEM fields.

 The Station1 team is currently building out STEM discipline-specific versions of the social inquiry curriculum at MIT through two grants from the MIT Abdul Latif Jameel World Education Lab (MIT J-WEL) and will be hosting a short course for educators in the Fall of 2019.
 For further information on the Station1 curriculum and the Fall 2019 short course, please contact Dr. Ellan Spero, co-founder and Chief Curriculum Officer at Station1.